docker/get-involved/content/en/docs/contact/_index.md

 ---
 title: "Get in touch"
-linkTitle: " Get in touch"
+linkTitle: "Get in touch"
 weight: 110
 description: >-
-     Contact us for more queries
+     Contact us for any queries!
 ---